 - Talking way too loud (you don’t need to talk as loud as you think you do)

 - Not silencing your phone when interacting with other people.
-Even if you don’t respond we all have to listen to how important you (think you) are.
+Even if you don’t respond we all have to listen to the alerts.

 - Wearing a Bluetooth earpiece or headset when you’re interacting with other people (Bluetooth is fine for the car or at your office desk, but please take it off anywhere else.
 It looks ridiculous.)